 Join the 560 Salem residents who participate in curbside composting for just $9.99 a month.

 3. Drop Off Compost Bins

 at Mack Park

-Black Earth Compost has provided these two bins located to the left of the green field house.
+Black Earth Compost has provided these two bins located to the left of the blue field house.

 - Salem residents can drop off food waste and organics ONLY in brown paper bags or compostable bio bags.

 - Please do not dump any yard waste, trash or recycling here.

 - These bins are available 24/7 for you to drop off compost at your convenience.